Spirals-Team/test4repair-experiments/results/chart/1/jGenProg/readme.md

 Nb of EvoSuite Tests: 101

-Nb of Failing EvoSuite Tests: 101
+Nb of Failing EvoSuite Tests: 0

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 109.33
+Average Nb of EvoSuite Tests: 97.56

-Average Nb of Failing EvoSuite Tests: 2
+Average Nb of Failing EvoSuite Tests: 0.1

+Average Nb of Test-adequate patches: 4.34

 ---